-The 16-item version of the scale is the most commonly used [16].
-Each item is rated on a 5-point Likert scale ranging from 0=strongly agree to 4=strongly disagree.
-A total score and 5 sub-scores (uncertainty; informed sub-score; vales clarity sub-score; support sub-score and effective decision sub-score) are generated.
+The 16-item version of the scale is the most commonly used.
+17 Each item is rated on a 5-point Likert scale ranging from 0=strongly agree to 4=strongly disagree.
+A total score and five subscores (uncertainty; informed subscore; vales clarity subscore; support subscore and effective decision subscore) are generated.
 Scores are generated by summing the items, dividing by the number of items in the (sub) scale and multiplying by 25.
 Scores range from 0 (no decisional conflict) to 100 (extremely high decisional conflict).
-The scale has demonstrated adequate test-retest reliability [17].
-Scores exceeding 37.5 are associated with decisional delay or feeling unsure about implementation.
+The scale has demonstrated adequate test-retest reliability.
+18 Scores exceeding 37.5 are associated with decisional delay or feeling unsure about implementation.
 We are asking questions pertaining to the support and uncertainty subscales only.